-Jade, Jesy, Perrie and Leigh-Anne - who recently picked up the Honorary Gay Award at the Virgin Holidays Attitude Awards, powered by Jaguar - are about to embark on a brand new era with the release of their fifth studio album LM5 next month, so we thought the time was right to cast our eye back over all their stellar singles so far.
+Jade, Jesy, Perrie and Leigh-Anne - who just a couple of years ago picked up the Honorary Gay Award at the Virgin Holidays Attitude Awards, powered by Jaguar - are about to embark on a brand new era with the release of their sixth studio album Confetti on 6 November, so we thought the time was right to cast our eye back over all their stellar singles so far.

-You can read more about Little Mix's greatest gay moments here and in our November Awards issue - available to download and to order globally - but for now, here are all of the former X Factor champions' singles ranked in order of greatness...
+You can read more about Little Mix's greatest gay moments here but for now, here are all of the former X Factor champions' singles ranked in order of greatness...

 Despite showcasing their vocal strengths, this Damien Rice cover is far from what we wanted or needed from the girls.

 The second and last cover to appear in the Little Mix back catalogue is ‘Word Up!’ a charity track released for BBC Sports Relief back in 2014.
 Though this doesn’t really add much to their singles discography, it gets extra points for its over the cheesy but charismatic music video.